AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

     memory = [0, ..., 0],   // all 32768 (2^32) entries are initialized to zero
 }
 ```
-> Note: the nested context's machine state's `*GasLeft` is initialized based on the call instruction's `gasOffset` argument.
+> The nested context's machine state's `*GasLeft` is initialized based on the call instruction's `gasOffset` argument.
 The caller allocates some amount of L1, L2, and DA gas to the nested call.
 It does so using the instruction's `gasOffset` argument.
 In particular, prior to the contract call instruction, the caller populates `M[gasOffset]` with the nested context's initial `l1GasLeft`.
 Likewise it populates `M[gasOffset+1]` with `l2GasLeft` and `M[gasOffset+2]` with `daGasLeft`.

-> Note: recall that initial values named as `INITIAL_*` are the same ones used during [context initialization for an initial contract call](#context-initialization-for-initial-contract-calls).
+> Recall that initial values named as `INITIAL_*` are the same ones used during [context initialization for an initial contract call](#context-initialization-for-initial-contract-calls).

 > `STATICCALL_OP` and `DELEGATECALL_OP` refer to the 8-bit opcode values for the `STATICCALL` and `DELEGATECALL` instructions respectively.